 Regional partnerships are essential.
 For Belvidere and Boone County, many resources for small businesses were only available outside of the immediate community.
 By building relationships across Illinois, it has been possible to bring in outside resources so that small business owners, who are often extremely busy, can more easily access them.

-Customize technical assistance offerings to reflect business owners’ needs.
-Growth Dimensions and its partners have created a customized program for real estate entrepreneurs, a growing sector in the region.
-The programs are online, in person or self-paced to meet entrepreneurs where they already are.
+Customize technical assistance offerings to meet business owners’ needs.
+Growth Dimensions and its partners have created customized programs and services for existing and aspiring entrepreneurs, a growing sector in the region.
+The programs and services are available online or in person to meet entrepreneurs where they are.

 Be intentional with advisory committees.
 It is imperative that cities create a shared vision and alignment among stakeholders when developing new policies and programs.
 Advisory committees should be flexible, representative of the community and possess enough bandwidth to see the project through to the end.